Library and Information Science (MS)

-International applicants to the master's degree program are requested to apply for the term commencing in September only (exceptions can be made in special cases, please contact the Admission Office for more information); the application deadline is March 1, or February 1 for those wanting priority consideration for merit aid awards.
-The deadline for doctoral applications is January 15.
+International applicants to the master's degree program are requested to apply for the term commencing in September only (exceptions can be made in special cases, please contact the Admission Office for more information); the priority application deadline is February 1 for those wanting priority consideration for merit aid awards.
 All materials must be received by the posted deadline.
 An I-20 will be issued if admitted and the Declaration of Finances (see below) has been submitted.
 Please allow ample time for the pace of international postal services, obtaining visa documents, arrival in the U.S., and transitioning to a new environment.

 Application materials may be submitted to the following address.
 The Simmons mailing address is the same for the entire University.
 Please specify in the first line of the address whether you are applying for the master's or doctoral program.